Woodham Brothers: Final engines

-In the early 1970s, Dai Woodham started building what are now called the Romily Units at the Woodham Road site on No.2 Dock, Barry Docks, for the purpose of giving local business-people access to cheap industrial units.
+In the early 1970s, Dai Woodham started building what are now called the Romilly Units at the Woodham Road site on No.2 Dock, Barry Docks, for the purpose of giving local business-people access to cheap industrial units.
 By 1987 he had managed to build up the site to contain 23 industrial units to rent, ranging in size from to 2488 to 4145 sqft, with access to the docks, the railway and the M4 motorway.
 The main Woodham Brothers business continues to be these industrial units.

 In popular culture

 On their 2008 debut album, London band Silvery released "Warship Class", a song about a childhood trip to the scrapyard in search of the remaining British Rail Class 41 (Warship Class) locomotive - D601 - 'Ark Royal'.

 One of the engines rescued, and arguably the most famous one of them all, from Barry Scrapyard is GWR 4900 Class No. 5972 Olton Hall, which was rescued in 1981, restored to working order in 1998, and became a pop culture icon in the 2000s for being a part of the Harry Potter films.

 Several books have been published about the area, its history, and Dai Woodham's work in railway preservation.